sileht/dmypy-ls/README.md

 # dmypy-ls: super fast mypy language server

-It leverages mypy.dmypy_server instead of the slow cli interface
+It leverages mypy.dmypy_server instead of the slow cli interface.

+First run takes same time as mypy cli, but next are super fast as mypy.dmypy_server only reload the changed file.

 It supports diagnostics only.